khaveesh/DAA-DoubleHelix/README.md

 Then according to *step 4*, the difference generated will be 0 for both the sequences.
 Hence there won’t be any change in result.
 Therefore we get the maximum in this case.
-The second case when both are not equal, then we directly go to *step 4* and accordingly maximum is choosen from both the sequences from max(pa₁, pb₁) which is equivalent to max(a₁, b₁).
+The second case when both are not equal, then we directly go to *step 4* and accordingly maximum is chosen from both the sequences from max(pa₁, pb₁) which is equivalent to max(a₁, b₁).
 Hence the given proposition is true for n = 1 as we get the maximum sum from this single node path.